Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/lilypond_comments/index.rst

 ::

-	abjad> comment_1 = marktools.Comment('This is a LilyPond comment before a note.', 'before')
+	abjad> comment_1 = marktools.LilyPondComment('This is a LilyPond comment before a note.', 'before')

 ::

 	abjad> comment_1
-	Comment('This is a LilyPond comment before a note.')
+	LilyPondComment('This is a LilyPond comment before a note.')